Fanman76/Hubitat/ITHO/README.md

-Driver for an ITHO box
+Hubitat driver for the ITHO module made by Arjen Hiemstra (https://github.com/arjenhiemstra/ithowifi)